About Andromeda

 Like many businesses we had to close Andromeda Botanic Gardens during the 2020 Global Pandemic.
 We reopened in August 2020 and made the gardens free for locals, at all times not just on selected days and months.
 We were very fortunate because the locals came in their droves, donated generously and kept Andromeda open.

-2021 was also another tough year for the gardens, like many businesses we had more pandemic closures, the island suffered from volcanic ash, a freak storm and a hurricane plus we had to cope with many covid related staff absences.
 We had to close for 18 weeks and whilst the strains were immense, we had multiple donors, locals and overseas patrons who provided support to keep us open.
 It’s thank to them that we survived and we thank every single person and company for their generous support during these tough periods.

 We hope locals will continue to visit and donate and we hope overseas visitors come and fully enjoy a real Barbadian garden experience, and discover that Andromeda Botanic Gardens is more than a garden it is a community space for us!